 The International Cancer Genome Consortium

 TCGA and the Cancer Genome project in the UK are part of a larger International Cancer Genome Consortium (ICGC), now a concerted effort across 16 countries to sequence the genome, transcriptome, and epigenome of 50 tumour types from over 25,000 samples total .
 With some redundancy the following countries are profiling various tumour types: USA (including TCGA), China (16), France (10), Australia (4), South Korea (4), the UK (4), Germany (4), Canada (3), Japan (3), Mexico (3 in collaboration with the US), Singapore (2), Brazil, India, Italy, Saudi Arabia, and Spain.
 This is inherently international and several projects are collaborations, such as between the USA and Mexico, Australia and Canada, Singapore and Japan, along with the UK and France representing the European Union .
-In order to avoid competing the existing TCGA projects, some countries focus on a particular cancer they have health interest: Australia (melanoma), Brazil (melanoma), India (oral), Saudi Arabia (thyroid), and Spain (CML).
-Others focus on a particular tissue subtype with poor prognosis: The UK (triple negative or Her2+ breast cancer), France (clear cell kidney), Australia and Canada (ductal Pancreas).
+In order to avoid competing with the existing TCGA projects, some countries focus on a cancer of particular health interest: Australia (melanoma), Brazil (melanoma), India (oral), Saudi Arabia (thyroid), and Spain (CML).
+Others focus on a particular tissue subtype with poor prognosis: The UK (triple negative or Her2+ breast cancer), France (clear cell kidney), Australia and Canada (ductal pancreas).
 Another approach is to focus on rare or child cancers: Canada, Italy, France, Germany, Japan and Singapore, and the US (TARGET project).
-Particularly countries in Asia (China, Japan, Singapore, and South Korea) have emphasised the value of adding tumour data from non-Western countries or non-European populations in addition the data from Europe and the TCGA in the US.
-Data from 9 of these countries is already available on the ICGC website with the project ongoing.
+Particularly countries in Asia (China, Japan, Singapore, and South Korea) have emphasised the value of adding tumour data from non-Western countries or non-European populations in addition to the data from Europe and the TCGA in the US.
+Data from 9 of these countries is already available on the ICGC website.
+The project is ongoing.

 [TCGA_Findings]

-The cancer genome atlas pilot projects serve to demonstrate the power of applying genomics technologies to cancer research at such as scale.
-In addition to sequence the whole genome or a subset (exome), DNA copy number, gene expression, DNA methylation, and somatic mutations were also analysed.
+The Cancer Genome Atlas pilot projects serve to demonstrate the power of applying genomics technologies to cancer research at such as scale.
+In addition to sequencing the whole genome or a subset (exome), DNA copy number, gene expression, DNA methylation, and somatic mutations were also analysed.
 The initial projects used microarray technologies for expression and methylation data but these have since been replaced by RNA-Seq for expression.
 TCGA demonstrated the potential discovery of the molecular basis of cancer by analysing 206 glioblastoma brain cancer samples , highlighting the roles of ERBB2, NF1, TP53, and PIK3R1 mutations, along with altered methylation of MGMT, and the core pathways of RTK, p53, and RB signaling in brain cancer.
-An analysis of 489 serious ovarian cancers similarly reported TP53 mutations specifically over-represented in high grade tumours and reported 133 copy number variants, 168 differentially methylated regions, and recurrently somatic mutations in 9 genes in low grade tumours including NF1, BRCA1, BRCA1, RB1, and CDK12.
-Four transcriptional subtypes of ovarian cancers were identified, alterations in BRCA1, BRCA2, and CCLE had an impact of patient survival, and the homologous recombination, NOTCH and FOXM1 signaling pathways were involved in ovarian cancer growth.
-The genomics of 178 squamous cell lung cancers were highly complex, averaging at 360 muations in coding regions.
+An analysis of 489 serious ovarian cancers similarly reported TP53 mutations specifically over-represented in high grade tumours and reported 133 copy number variants, 168 differentially methylated regions, and recurrently somatic mutations in 9 genes in low grade tumours including NF1, BRCA1, BRCA2, RB1, and CDK12.
+Four transcriptional subtypes of ovarian cancers were identified, alterations in BRCA1, BRCA2, and CCLE had an impact on patient survival, and the homologous recombination, NOTCH and FOXM1 signaling pathways were involved in ovarian cancer growth.
+The genomics of 178 squamous cell lung cancers were highly complex, averaging at 360 mutations in coding regions.
 While no targeted therapies existed for this cancer subtype, 11 recurrently mutated genes were identified including TP53 and HLA-A. The pathways altered in various squamous cell lung cancers were NFE2L2, KEAP1, differentiation genes, PI3K, CDKN2A and RB1.
-These abberant genes and pathways represent potential therapeutic targets which could be identified for most samples.
+These aberrant genes and pathways represent potential therapeutic targets which could be identified for most samples.